BuvinJT/distbuilder/docs/Reference.md

 ### Obfuscated scripts

-Upon creating a Python obfuscation, use the following to test the success of the operation:
+Upon creating a Python obfuscation, you may wish the to test the success of that operation.
+The following was provided with that in mind:

-    runPy( pyPath, args=[] )
+    runPy( pyPath, args=[], isElevated=False )

+**pyPath**: The path to the script to be executed.
 Note that the path is returned by `obfuscatePy`, which allows the results of that to flow directly into this function.

+**args**: An (optional) list of arguments,
+(or a flat string) to pass along to your program.

+**isElevated**: Boolean (option) to run the binary with elevated priviledges.

-The working directory will be automatically set to the directory of the path specified.
+The working directory will be automatically set to the directory of the python script.

-The (optional) args parameter is an open ended list (or string) to pass along to your program.

 ### Installers